LoftyLoftyLoftyLoftyLofty/sb_nicemice/workbench/claude_sessions/NICEMICE_NPC_HANDOFF.md

 contention on uneven terrain (six mice, two or three near-side slots) causes occasional clustering; a per-NPC column offset seeded from `entity.id()` would fix it if it ever matters.

+**Verified:** avoidance zones on all four npc classes, via marker objects placed in Tiled; the walk-away timeout actually expiring; crew follow state surviving the round trip; mice leaving a diagonal docking field they used to be pinned on;
+staff fullbright layers rendering in world.

 **Untested:**
 - Wand combat — one-handed, single-ability. **The `handAbility` off-hand fix has